Skip to main content

 National Institutes of Health

-In collaboration with the National Institutes of Health (NIH), NIFA has developed and funded innovative joint funding announcements (e.g., PAR-18-727, PAR-15-024, RFA-DK-20-007, RFA-DK-20-005) to advance our understanding of food specific molecular profiles, and biomarkers of food and nutrient intake and dietary exposure.
+In collaboration with the National Institutes of Health (NIH), NIFA developed and funded innovative joint funding announcements (e.g., PAR-18-727PAR-15-024RFA-DK-20-007RFA-DK-20-005) to advance our understanding of food specific molecular profiles, and biomarkers of food and nutrient intake and dietary exposure.
 Using a complex of “omics” methods, these findings help us better understand factors influencing inter-individual variation in response to foods and food groups recommended by the Dietary Guidelines for Americans, informing both individual and population federal precision nutrition messaging for healthier food and beverage intake.
+This program is not currently accepted new proposals but has two active awards.

-Cancer Moonshot Federal Prevention and Screening Nutrition Relevant Resources
+Prevention and Screening Nutrition Relevant Federal Resources

 Federal Food as Medicine Collaborative

-NIFA is a part of the HHS led Federal Food as Medicine Collaborative and has helped elevate relevant NIFA assets to support food as medicine initiative including but not limited our supports within prevention of diet-related diseases and disparities as outlined above, food and nutrition security, nutrition education, local and regional food systems, and food loss and waste, along with consultation on relevant GusNIP resources and connections.
+NIFA is a part of the HHS led Federal Food as Medicine Collaborative and has helped elevate relevant NIFA assets to support food as medicine initiative including but not limited our supports within prevention of diet-related diseases and disparities as outlined above, food and nutrition securitynutrition educationlocal and regional food systems, and food loss and waste, along with consultation on relevant GusNIP resources and connections.

 Women’s Health